levelgraph/levelgraph/CONTRIBUTING.md

-# LevelGraph is an OPEN Open Source Project
+# LevelUP is an OPEN Open Source Project

 -----------------------------------------